Sora3100/Tales_of_Cheat_Tables/README.md

 Features:
  - Show all entries in Enemy Book

+ ## Destiny (PS1)
+Based on the SLUS00626 version of the game.

+Emulator used: DuckStation 0.1-5485-gc6a57273 (dev)

+Features:
+ - Party Formation Editor
+ - Stats Editor
+ - In-Battle Stats Editor
+ - Equipment Editor
+ - Change Control Modes in and outside of battle
+ - Enable or Disable Dash Modes
+ - Enable or Disable Combo Command Modes
+ - Automatic Manual Control Mode, Dash Mode and Combo Command Mode script

  ## Destiny Director's Cut (PS2)
 Based on the SLPS25842 version of the game.